 Houseplants are a great way to refresh your apartment and make your space more attractive.
-They also offer health benefits for you, your children and pets!
+They also offer health benefits for you, your children, and your pets!
 Houseplants can reduce the amount of carbon dioxide in the air you breathe, remove certain pollutants, and boost humidity.
 Plants also reduce the amount of airborne dust in your apartment.
 Furthermore, green light waves detected by your eyes trigger pain-reducing areas of the brain, reducing inflammation and helping you to feel better.

 Plants can also be dangerous for children and pets – some plants are poisonous when eaten.
 It’s hard to keep curious pets and tiny hands from sampling the plants in our apartments, but you can keep your loved ones safe by choosing plants that are non-toxic, and won’t make your children or pets sick if eaten.
 Below are a few of our favorite houseplants that can refresh your apartment while keeping your family safe.